All companies recognized by the US Internal Revenue Service (IRS) as a 501(c)(3) charity can receive all codes free of charge.

 To request this pricing, you will need to send a copy of the charity’s IRS determination letter (Example IRS Letter) to customer service.
 We will respond within 2 business days to assist you in the set-up process and assign a prefix beginning with VY, if a prefix is not already assigned.

 Ad-ID maintains the right to check the IRS website to confirm the company's status and to review the Automatic Revocation of Exemption List to make sure the company's tax-exempt status has not been revoked.
-If the advertiser no longer qualifies as a 501(c)(3) non-profit, the advertiser will be subject to the standard rates per the Ad-ID rate card.
+If the advertiser no longer qualifies as a 501(c)(3) non-profit, the advertiser will be subject to the standard rates.

 What if I don’t have an IRS letter?